 Course requirements for the Respecialization Certificate are met in two ways:

 - First, students may request that a program requirement be waived because they have taken a similar course during previous doctoral training.
-By July 1st of the summer before a candidate’s start date, he or she must complete and submit to the director of clinical training the program planning sheet, which can be found on the departmental website under Curriculum Documents.
+By May 1st of the summer before a candidate’s start date, he or she must complete and submit the respecialization program planning sheet to the director of clinical training, which can be found on the departmental website under Curriculum Documents.

 Students need to provide an official copy of their transcript and copies of syllabi for each course to be considered for exemption.
 Students must have a minimum grade of “B” or a “Pass” in the case of Pass/Fail courses to satisfy course requirements.
 The director of clinical training reviews the courses in collaboration with the director of undergraduate and graduate studies, department chair, and faculty who teach the relevant courses.
 Although we are committed to reviewing these requests as quickly as possible, please allow at least 4 weeks for decisions regarding transfer credit requests to be made by the faculty.
 In order to ensure that the core clinical content of the curriculum is provided, students may not transfer in psychopathology, assessment, or treatment courses.